 With Captain Clark in sole command, the Corps of Volunteers for North Western Discovery, as it was soon to be dubbed, left the mouth of Wood River at 4 P.M. on 14 May 1804.
 The flotilla was comprised of the barge and two pirogues (large rowboats), one painted red and the other white to distinguish them from afar, of six oars and seven oars, respectively.

 Clark and the men "proceeded on under a jentle brease," bound for St. Charles.
-Arriving there on the sixteenth, they had already learned two things.
+Arriving there on the 16th, they had already learned two things.
 First, they must load each boat heavy in the bow to prevent it from riding up over snags and drifts.
 Second, they needed more manpower.

 St. Charles was a single, mile-long main street with 100 dwellings, 450 "pore, polite & harmonious" inhabitants, and a chapel.
 The settlement occupied a narrow bench between the river and a range of small hills, hence its original French name, Les Petites CÙtes, or "Little Hills."

 On Sunday, 20 May 1804, anticipating the dangerous mission, and perhaps desirous of all the divine help they could summon, Sergeant Ordway "and a nomber of the party went to the Mass."
 As Pvt.
 Joseph Whitehouse wrote, the Roman Catholic service "was a novelty to them."